“Long Branch Daily Record” History

 Atlanticville News …

-In July 1976, Michael Booth launched the Atlanticville, a lively weekly tabloid.
+In July 1976, Michael J. Booth launched the Atlanticville, a lively weekly tabloid.
 For many years the newspaper operated from a Broadway building a few doors from the old Record haunt.
 The publication grew popular and influential — lasting for some four decades.
 Years of devoted readership and honest journalism earned the publication citywide clout.
 In June 2001, Mike and partners sold the newspaper for $1.2 million to Greater Media, Inc. That company sold its newspaper holdings in 2016 and the A’ville ceased publication shortly thereafter.
 Patty Booth O’Neill, Mike’s sister, launched The Link News in 2001.
 The city weekly printed until 2020 and is now digital.

 Long Branch Daily Record